The SemWare Editor (TSE) is a general purpose plain text editor.

 This plain text file (UTF-8) describes some features of TSE Pro v4.4 that are not documented in the built-in Help system.

 All topics are constantly being tweaked when possible.
-Only topics that were new in the last 31 days are listed below.
+Only topics that were recently added are listed below.

 Added EditThisFile(), FileExists(), and fOpen.